 Indaptus Therapeutics Activates Emory Winship Cancer Institute as Trial Site in INDP-D101, Its Ongoing Phase 1 Open Label Clinical Trial of Decoy20 in Patients with Advanced Solid Tumors

-/EIN News/ -- NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Indaptus Therapeutics, Inc. (Nasdaq: INDP, “Indaptus” or “the Company”), a biotechnology company focused on discovering and developing transformative therapeutics for patients, today announces that Atlanta, Ga.-based Emory Winship Cancer Institute (“Emory”) has become a new clinical trial site for INDP-D101.
-INDP-D101 is the Company’s first-in-human, open label, dose escalation and expansion, multicenter Phase 1 clinical trial of its lead compound Decoy20 in patients with advanced/metastatic solid tumors.
+NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Indaptus Therapeutics, Inc. INDP "Indaptus" or "the Company"))), a biotechnology company focused on discovering and developing transformative therapeutics for patients, today announces that Atlanta, Ga.-based Emory Winship Cancer Institute ("Emory") has become a new clinical trial site for INDP-D101.
+INDP-D101 is the Company's first-in-human, open label, dose escalation and expansion, multicenter Phase 1 clinical trial of its lead compound Decoy20 in patients with advanced/metastatic solid tumors.
 Emory has begun screening patients.

 "Emory joining the INDP-D101 trial is both validation of the scientific concepts behind Decoy20 in early testing, as well as acknowledgement of the remaining unmet medical need, and the need for additional hope for patients with advanced solid tumors.
 Emory is a well renowned center, and we are grateful to include it among the other influential centers we have activated thus far.
 We hope to continue the pace at which we are activating trial sites in order to more rapidly advance the trial toward initial data points, which, in turn will continue to facilitate the development of what we believe is a potentially important innovation in the treatment of solid tumors," said Jeffrey Meckler, Indaptus Therapeutics' CEO.
 "We look forward to collaborating closely with the investigators at Emory, and all of clinical trial sites, which we hope to be opening in succession in the coming weeks."